 Statement of compliance

-This study “Moisture and Temperature correction of experimentally determined DT50 values according to FOCUS”” was conducted according to the procedures described herein.
-This report is a true an accurate record of the results obtained.
+This study “Moisture and Temperature correction of experimentally determined DT50 values for calcium cyanamide and cyanamide according to FOCUS”” was conducted according to the procedures described herein.
+This report is a true and accurate record of the results obtained.
 There were no circumstances that may have adversely impacted the quality or integrity of the study.

 The GLP-regulation is not applicable.
 However, the study was performed in accordance to the “Codex of Good Modelling Practices” (Görlitz 1993 und Travis 1995).